Monday, December 28, 2009

 Through this performance research, I find new ways to describe my Fairy World.
 Plus, it is a lot of fun.
 There is a definite feeling holding an oak staff as the Woodsprite that you can’t get through normal research methods.
 That feeling can be used in my writing.
 As I describe myself to the audience in a monologue, it gives a living breathing version of what it is to see and be a fairy.
 Sometimes, it’s good to be Fey or at least play one.

+Tiffany Turner is researching and writing her second book in the Crystal Keeper Series: The Lost Secret of the Green Man.
 St. Ita’s of Cill Ide: House of Nobles is a Renaissance Acting Guild that performs at different Scottish Games Living History Areas.
-The Website is located at www.stitas.net.
+The Website is located at www.stitas.net. |